Saliency Guided Experience Packing for Replay in Continual Learning: Results and Analyses

 \textbf{Experience Replay with Tiny Episodic Memories.} Next, we study the impact of buffer size, $| \mathcal{M}_E |$ on the performance of experience replay methods.
-In Table~\ref{table1}, we reported the results for $n_{sc}=1$ to provide a direct comparison to the SOTA works.
+In Table~\ref{table1}, we reported the results for $n_{sc}=\{1,2\}$ to provide a direct comparison to the SOTA works.
 Here, we analyze whether it is possible to reduce the memory size further and still have an effective experience replay.
 This means, we consider the fractional values for $n_{sc}$.
-In such cases, for instance, $n_{sc}=0.5$ means only half of the seen classes will have one example each stored in $\mathcal{M}_E$.
+In such cases, for instance, $n_{sc}=0.5$ means only half of the seen classes will have a sample stored in $\mathcal{M}_E$.
 Understandably this is a challenging condition for standard experience replay as many classes will not have any representation in the memory, leading to a sharp drop in performance.
 However, in our method, we can set an appropriate EPF ($\geq1$) for any given $n_{sc}(>0)$ and use Equation~\ref{epf2} to get the size of the memory patches.~This allows us to pack representative memory patches from each class and preserve performance of experience replay.
 In Figure~\ref{fig:result_figs}(a)-(c) we show how the performance (ACC) of different memory replay methods varies with the memory size for different datasets.
 Here we consider, $n_{sc}=\{0.5,0.75,1,2\}$ which corresponds to $| \mathcal{M}_E |=\{42,64,85,170\}$ for CIFAR and miniImageNet and $| \mathcal{M}_E |=\{85,128,170,340\}$ for CUB.
-We also provide the results in tabular form (Table~\ref{tableA1} in Appendix~\ref{App_result}).
-The `Finetune' baselines in these figures correspond to $n_{sc}=0$ case, and hence, serve as lower bounds to the performance.
-From these figures, we observe that ACC of memory replay methods such as ER-RING and MEGA-I falls sharply and approaches `Finetune' baselines as we reduce the memory size.
-DER++, which uses both stored labels and logits during replay, performs slightly better than these methods.
-However, it still exhibits high accuracy drop (up to $\sim 9\%$) when memory size is reduced.
-In contrast, EPR shows high resilience under extreme memory reduction.
-For example, accuracy drop is only about $\sim 5\%$ for CIFAR, $\sim 4\%$ for miniImageNet, and $\sim 3\%$ for CUB dataset when memory size is reduced by a factor of 4.
-Thus, among the memory replay methods for CL, EPR promises to be the best option, especially in the tiny episodic memory regimes.
+We also provide the results in tabular form in Appendix~\ref{app_results} (Table~\ref{tableA1}).